 Sudden or unusual meowing can be a health flag.
 Common medical contributors include:

-- Hyperthyroidism: increased appetite, weight loss, restlessness, and loud vocalization.
+- Hyperthyroidism: increased appetite, weight loss, restlessness, and loud vocalization (often in seniors).

-- High blood pressure: more common in seniors; can cause night yowling or confusion.
+- High blood pressure: can cause agitation, confusion, and night yowling—especially in older cats.

 3. Breed Behavior: Some Cats Just Talk More

-- Offer daily interactive play and puzzle feeders to channel energy.
+- Offer daily interactive play + puzzle feeders to channel energy.

-- Use consistent routines for meals, play, and rest to lower anticipatory meowing.
+- Keep consistent routines for meals, play, and rest to lower anticipatory meowing.

 4. Stress, Anxiety, or Environmental Changes

-Moves, new pets, visitors, construction noise, or outdoor animal sightings can raise anxiety and noise.
-Watch for hiding, pacing, or accidents outside the box alongside vocalizing.
+Moves, new pets, visitors, construction noise, or outdoor animal sightings can raise anxiety and increase vocalizing.
+Watch for hiding, pacing, increased startle response, or accidents outside the box along with the noise.

 - Keep routines predictable; feed and play at consistent times.